Antonia Brico: Death and legacy

 Brico died in 1989 after a long illness at the age of 87.
 She had lived at the Bella Vita Towers, a nursing home in Denver, since 1988.

 History Colorado, formerly the Colorado Historical Society, holds a large collection of her personal papers.
 She was inducted into the Colorado Women's Hall of Fame in 1986.

-Dutch director Maria Peters' movie De Dirigent ('The Conductor') about the life of Brico, starring Christanne de Bruijn as Antonia Brico, was released in 2018.
+Dutch director Maria Peters' movie De Dirigent (The Conductor) about the life of Brico, starring Christanne de Bruijn as Antonia Brico, was released in 2018.

-Children's picture book In One Ear And Out The Other: Antonia Brico And Her Amazingly Musical Life by Diane Worthey and illustrated by Morgana Wallace was published by Penny Candy Books in 2020.
+Children's picture book In One Ear & Out the Other: Antonia Brico & her amazingly musical life by Diane Worthey and illustrated by Morgana Wallace was published by Penny Candy Books in 2020.
 The book is a Junior Library Guild Gold Standard Selection.

+The fictional conductor Lydia Tár describes Brico in the 2022 film Tár, "by all accounts was an incredible conductor but was ghettoized into the non-glamorous status of 'guest conductor' and essentially treated as a dog act."